 Basic Facts on Hiring in Poland

-Companies hiring staff for expansion into Poland must comply with a framework of employment and taxation regulations.
+Companies hiring staff for international expansion into Poland must comply with a framework of employment and taxation regulations.
 Some are subject to mandatory state regulations, while collective and trade union agreements can improve on the statutory basic minimums.
 Directives from the European Union (EU) can come into play.
 Basic requirements cover the following: